KumarB0812/GenAI_FPA_Assistant/README.md

 # GenAI_FPA_Assistant
 This is a Generative AI Assistant that will take audit reports, financial documents etc. for exploration and Summarization.
-Gives clean report summary, extract text, draft report, recognize patterns and gives use cases.
+Gives clean report summary, extract text, draft report, recognize patterns and takes use cases to produce output.

 Problem: Manual reporting is time consuming and nobody wanna do that, seriously.